 “I can speak on what I know, and for us at Conflict International, we are always in the search for truth.
 No matter what the type of investigation it is, getting it in, we are looking for truth.
 What actually happened, what can we actually prove?

 Just the facts.
 Just the truth of it.”

-He also detailed a Memorandum of Understanding between Conflict and the International Police Association (IPA).
+He also detailed a Memorandum of Understanding between World Association of Detectives and the International Police Association (IPA).
 Conflict can now assist law enforcement agencies here at home and abroad by bridging gaps and filling holes by providing that information share between law enforcement and the private sector.

 From their website, here is a little more information about who and what Conflict International is:

 When you have suspicions that something isn’t quite right, our experts can help you get to the truth.

 Conflict International is a fully licensed private investigation agency.
 We have an extensive, worldwide network of contacts and sources from law enforcement, the intelligence community, the military, private, public, and the corporate sector.

 These sources enable us to obtain customized, reliable, hard-to-get intelligence and provide investigative services with the highest level of quality and depth of analysis.

 Our US based offices specialize in government, corporate and private investigations and can assist with asset tracing, due diligence investigations, intellectual property protection, background checks and witness interviews.

 Our specialist technical team can advise on cyber security, computer forensics and TSCM (Electronic countermeasures and bug sweeps).